Is Auto Insurance Not Required in Virginia?

 Virginia Minimum Insurance Requirements

-Under Virginia law, drivers must obtain the minimum required auto insurance coverage – or pay an uninsured motorist fee.
+Under Virginia law, drivers must obtain the minimum required auto insurance coverage, pay an uninsured motorist fee, or take out a $50,000 surety bond with the state.

 If you choose to buy car insurance, then that car insurance needs to meet the following minimum requirements: